-- Related article: Why Study Applied Sensory and Consumer Science?
+- Related article: Career Outlook: Sensory and Consumer Science

 What You’ll Learn

 Designed for working professionals, this program combines academic and real-world expertise and explores new techniques, as well as the foundational theory behind current methods of sensory evaluation for both edible and non-edible products.
-Program objectives include:
+You'll learn:

 - Physiological and psychological bases for sensory evaluation and consumer testing

-- Basic methods, theories and approaches used in the execution of sensory evaluation and consumer testing research
+- Methods, theories and approaches used in sensory evaluation and consumer testing

-- Management of sensory evaluation and consumer testing resources, activities and their interaction with other business units
+- Tools for managing sensory evaluation resources and activities and their interaction with other business units

 - $82,004 average salary for sensory scientist (Payscale.com)